 Corners, headers and reveals are sold separately.

-The process of cutting thin strips of a face material isn’t limited to brick.
-It can also be done with attractive facing stone.
+As an alternative, the process of cutting thin strips of a face material isn’t limited to brick.
+It can also be done with attractive facing stone cladding.

 Get the Homebuilding & Renovating Newsletter